Skeeterville, Texas

 Skeeterville is an unincorporated community in San Saba County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 10 in 2000.

 History

-The Nowlin Family donated land for a Church of Christ to be built on, and in 1915, erected a brush arbor.
-Roy “Dogie” Wilson named the community Skeeterville in 1920 because his horse was attacked by mosquitos whenever they would cross the marshy ground.
-He established a store and gas station in 1927.
-R.C.
-Phillips moved his store here from Holt in 1922.
-A church was built shortly after World War II.
-A church and a business were located in Skeeterville in 1984 and had 10 residents in 2000.
+Established by the 1920s, the town is rumored to take its name from mosquitos which resident Roy “Dogie” Wilson noticed bothering his horse.
+In the years after World War II, Skeeterville had a church, and students attended school in Richland Springs and Locker.

+The community had a population of 10 in 2000.

 Geography

 Skeeterville is located on Old Bowser Road on the banks of Wilbarger Creek, 6 mi north of Richland Springs in northwestern San Saba County.

 Education

 Skeeterville did not have a school, so children went to school in either Richland Springs or Locker.
 Today, the community is served by the Richland Springs Independent School District.